 The progressive acquisition of resistance in E. coli ST131-O25b:H4 strains leaves very few effective antibiotics for treatment of infected patients.
 More alarming is the recent appearance of isolates resistant to carbapenems and other last-resort antibiotics, including colistin.
 The potential emergence and the threat of the subsequent spread of pan-drug resistant E. coli strains calls urgently for surveillance and the development of alternative therapeutic and preventative approaches.

 The ASN200 program is currently in preclinical development.
 Within this program, Arsanis discovered a unique monoclonal antibody, ASN-4, that has multiple modes of action against E. coli ST131-O25b:H4.
 ASN-4 is directly bactericidal and provides anti-inflammatory effects without the need for innate immune cells and therefore has the potential to be beneficial even in immunocompromised patients.
 In addition, ASN-4 potentiates the activity of antibiotics, potentially minimizing the use of last-line antibiotics with less favorable toxicity profile (e.g., colistin).
 ASN-4 is highly potent and elicits a high level of protection at very low doses in relevant animal models and therefore has the potential to be used both for prevention of disease in colonized, high-risk patients and treatment of serious infections, including those where antibiotics have failed.
-Rights to ASN-4 are out-licensed to BB100, LLC.
+Rights to the ASN200 program, including ASN-4, are out-licensed to BB100, LLC.

 ASN400: Targeting Streptococcus pneumoniae (Pneumococcus)

 Unmet Medical Need Due to Streptococcus pneumoniae, a Leading Cause of Mortality Among the Elderly